webuimaker/rasso/content/about-us.md

       link: "/healthcare-staffing/"
       class:
   - enable: true
-    type: slider
+    type: review
+    items:
+    - name: THOMAS SMITH
+      position: client
+      titleTextColor: "#fff"
+      image: "/img/testimonial1.jpg"
+      text: "Great Work, with excellent availability of resources and flexibility to personalize any type of website."
+    - name: ANGIE OTTIX
+      position: client
+      titleTextColor: "#fff"
+      image: "/img/testimonial2.jpg"
+      text: "Their service responded within a few minutes.
+So happy with this company and my customer loves it too!
+We will definitely use Raisoo again!"
+    - name: MARIO CRUISER
+      position: client
+      titleTextColor: "#fff"
+      image: "/img/testimonial3.jpg"
+      text: "Support took care of everything quickly and had us up and running within a few hours.
+Thank you so much for providing brilliant services.
+Highly recommended!"
   - enable: true
     type: cta
     heading: |
       <span>Healthcare Staffing</span> services you can rely on!
     text: |
-      Thanks to census fluctuations, seasonal needs, turnover issues, and whatnot, staffing needs can arise anytime!
+      Thanks to census fluctuations, seasonal needs, turnover issues, and whatnot, **healthcare staffing** needs can arise anytime!
 That’s where our exceptionally trained travel nurses will come to the rescue!
     image: /img/health-bg.jpg
     bottomcurve: false
     button: